-- 1. Hibbeler, R.C., "Structural Analysis", Seventh Edition, Prentice-Hall, 2009. - 2.
-Kassimali, A. "Structural Analysis", Second Edition, PWS, 1999 - Hibbeler, R.C., Reddy C.S., "Mechanics of Material", Prentice-Hall, 2005.
+- 1. Hibbeler, R.C.
+(2009), "Structural Analysis", Seventh Edition, Prentice-Hall. - 2.
+Kassimali, A. (1999) "Structural Analysis", Second Edition, PWS. - Hibbeler, R.C., Reddy C.S.
+(2005), "Mechanics of Material", Prentice-Hall.

-EAT252/4 Fluid Mechanics Engineering
+EAT252/4 FLUID MECHANICS ENGINEERING

-This course provide student knowledge in the patterns of movement of fluid particles.
+This course provides student knowledge in the patterns of movement of fluid particles.
 By the end of this subject student will be expected to understand the basic characteristics of fluid mechanics and fluid statics, be able to analyze the hydrostatics and basic hydrodynamics in fluid.
 Student also will be able to analyze and differentiate between the flow in pipe and flow in open channels.
 In this subject, student will be introduced to the Darcy-Weisbach equation, Moody diagram, Energy losses in pipelines, Minor losses, Multiple pipe systems.